Department of Business

 Business negotiations is an applied course that develops bargaining skills required to obtain maximum value and excellent outcomes.
 Topics include traditional bargaining (distributive negotiation), interest-based negotiation (integrative negotiation), persuasion, developing a system for preparing for professional negotiations, applications to compensation, selling, and sales, negotiations in dyadic, group, and online situations.
 Typically Offered: Fall.

 Introduction to business analytics including modeling and sensitivity analysis.
 Topics include psychology of problem solving, optimization, decision theory, simulation, regression, and related issues.
 May involve evening exams.
-Typically Offered: Fall, Summer, Spring.
+Typically Offered: Fall, Spring and Summer.

 Student shall complete internship contract in consultation with area internship coordinator prior to enrolling for internship credit.
-Graded P/F.
+Graded Pass/Fail.

 Prereqs: Major in the Department of Business and Permission